botkop/scorch/README.md

 Scorch
 ======
-Scorch is a neural net framework in Scala inspired by PyTorch.
+Scorch is a lightweight neural net framework in Scala inspired by PyTorch.

+It has [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) built in and follows an [imperative coding style](https://mxnet.incubator.apache.org/architecture/program_model.html#symbolic-vs-imperative-programs).

 ```scala